JQrdan/datastream-base/README.md

 You will also need to make sure that ports 9092, 9094, 5601, and the generated elastic port are open.
 The quickest method is to allow all traffic across all ports.

-It is recommended that you also configure your /etc/hosts file to be like follows:
+It is recommended that you also configure your /etc/hosts file to be as follows:

 ```
 <master-1-node-ip> kafka es01 kibana master-1